 I used dried thyme in this recipe but you can switch it up with fresh thyme if you happen to have them.
 I figured regular households would most likely have the dried over the fresh so I’m catering to the average household.
 There’s one less thing to buy and watch it die a slow and sad death in the vegetable drawer.
 So both dried and fresh thyme will work!
 For a little bit of kick and extra flavor, add a dash of red pepper flakes to the breadcrumb mix.

 The hardest part of this recipe is getting the crumb mixture to sit and stay evenly on the tops of the salmon.
 There’s bound to be some that fall off, but that’s okay.
 We made enough breadcrumb mixture to make up for this.
 Use a spoon to heap the breadcrumb mixture onto the salmon tops and then gently pat them in with your fingers.
 Then we bake!

 It’ll take anywhere between 15 to 20 minutes depending on how thick your salmon fillets are.
 The standard rule of thumb is to cook for 10 minutes per inch of thickness which is measured from the salmon’s thickest point.
 Mine was about 1 1/2″ so I did it for 15 minutes.
 Depending on where you place the salmon in the oven, the crust will start to brown.
 I cooked this in a toaster oven but if you use a regular oven, put it in the top rack.

-If you want more browning, just broil it at 450-500°F for a couple of minutes until it’s the way you want.
+For an even crispier topping, broil it for a couple of minutes at 450-500°F until golden.
 And that’s it!
-I’m pairing my salmon with some sauteed asparagus.
+I’m pairing my salmon with some asparagus sauteed with some garlic.
 I sprinkled some leftover lemon juice onto it and it tasted wonderful together.
 But feel free to pick your favorite veggies to go along with it.
 Happy eats!